01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 52 / 64

-52) Which of the following is potentially a terror threat?
+52) Which of the following actions suggests an individual is engaging in hostile reconnaissance?

 53 / 64